 When taking a stem cutting you want to make sure that the part of the plant you are cutting is healthy to give you any chance of success.
-Avoid any sign of disease or pests as they will be transferred onto your new cuttings and will harm your chances at a successful String of Pearls propagation.
+Avoid any sign of disease or pests as they will be transferred onto your new cuttings and will harm your chances at success.

 Make sure the stem cutting has several nodes on the vine that you choose.
 This is where leaves come out from the stem.
-With String of Pearls plants, it’s pretty difficult to get a stem cutting without a node as the leaves are so close together so this should be fine.
+With these plants, it’s pretty difficult to get a stem cutting without a node as the leaves are so close together so this should be fine.

 Make the vine cutting

 The next step in the propagation method is to use clean scissors to cut off one or more stem cuttings.
 Make sure your tools are clean to avoid passing on any bad bacteria to your cutting.
 You want each stem cutting to be at least 5cm in length.
 How many you choose to cut off is entirely down to you.